andruschak/3d-printing/README.md

 [Fusion 360:](https://www.autodesk.com/products/fusion-360/students-teachers-educators) havent read much into it yet.
 Suppose to be complete and free - with learning curve

 UPDATE: I have since spent a few months with Fusion and it's a fantastic piece of software.
-Please see "Part 3: Modelling" below.
+Please see the "Modelling" section below.

 ------